 The cost of living on Caye Caulker is lower than on Ambergris Caye.
-A number of expats I’ve spoken to tell me that they spend less than $1,000 a month, exclusive of rent.
-Rents as low as $400 a month can still be found here.
+A couple can live comfortably on $2,000 a month in Caye Caulker.
+Rents as low as $500 a month can still be found here.

 Placencia: An Irresistible Beach Community

 Placencia is a haven for beach connoisseurs.
 Kick off your flip flops and you can walk for miles along the wide sand beach.

 The peninsula is 16 miles long, with the Caribbean Sea to the east, and the Placencia lagoon to the west.
 The Maya mountains provide a gorgeous backdrop for the tranquil lagoon.
 But the peninsula is also close to all the diverse activities that the mainland offers.
 You’ll easily be able to reach them with a car.

 Placencia is 20 miles from the reef, so it takes an hour or so to reach the reef via boat.
 But it also has much deeper waters than that of the cayes, which means that you’ll find deeper marinas and diverse boating options on the peninsula.
 It’s a great place for those committed to boating.

 The three primary villages include Maya Beach, Seine Bight, and Placencia Village, and you’ll find a good mix of expats in those places.

 The peninsula has experienced fast-paced growth, especially since the road was paved in 2010.
 Still, there are currently only about 3,500 residents within the three main towns, so the peninsula has plenty of room to expand.
 More businesses are opening as expats flock to this area, which means Placencia is amenity-rich.
 You’ll find yoga studios, beauty spas, massage studios, and even a bowling alley.